shwethaj1104/my-experience/README.md

 # View Experience

-application is built on React.js.
+Application is built on React.js.

 Application available at https://my-experience.vercel.app/